adityahase/adityahase.github.com/README.md

 However, recently a stark realization has started to hit me, that we are at war with two of the most democratic institutions, Time and Entropy.
 Perhaps you can never win, you can at least try to lose more slowly, build stuff that lasts.

 ## Compensation
 What do I deserve?
 No idea.
 Maybe 0%?
 5%?
 10%?
 100%? who cares? it's not my problem.
-I am already getting more salary (8.25L) than I can ever figure out what to do with.
+I am already getting more salary (8.25 Lakh) than I can ever figure out what to do with.
 It just tells me about my ability to make someone else some money.
 I don't care for it.
 Besides, if I wanted money I'd go work for a hedge fund.
 But, there has to be some cost, though notional to the company.

 I neither know how much value my work has created nor know how much it will create.
 I will not ask for any increase in cash compensation, there should be enough to go around for those who do need it.